-Eurland' - M Implementation Status Deviations from the Corporate Governance Best Practice Principles for Evaluation Item Yes No Summary TWSE/TPEx Listed Companies and Reasons Thereof ies No Assisted in arranging relevant meetings when independent directors had needs for individual meetings with the internal audit officer or CPAs to understand the Company's financial business in accordance with the Company's Corporate Governance Best Practice Principles.
-Assisted independent directors and general directors in drawing up annual training plans and arranging courses in accordance with the Company's industry characteristics and directors' learning and experience background.
-Assisted the board of directors and shareholders with meeting procedures and compliance related to resolutions: Reported on the Company's corporate governance operation status to the Board of Directors, independent directors, and the Audit Committee, and confirmed whether the Company's shareholders meeting and the Board of Directors met the relevant laws and the Company's Corporate Governance Best Practice Principles.
-Assisted and reminded directors of the laws and regulations to be followed when performing business or making formal board resolutions, and made suggestions when the Board of Directors was about to adopt illegal resolutions.
-Reviewed the release of material information of important resolutions of the Board of Directors after meetings, ensured the legality and correctness of the content of the material information, so as to ensure the correctness of transaction information provided to investors.
-Maintained investor relations: Arranged exchanges and communication between directors and major shareholders, institutional investors, or general shareholders as necessary, so that investors could obtain sufficient information to evaluate and determine the reasonable capital market value of the Company, and the shareholders' rights and interests could be well protected.
-Drafted the agenda of a board meeting and notified the directors seven days in advance, convened the me the meeting minutes within 20 days after the meeting.
-(V) Conducted the pre-registration of the date of a shareholders' meeting in accordance with the law, prepared the meeting notice, meeting handbook, and minutes of proceedings within the statutory time limit, and handled changes in the registration of the Articles of Association or the director election rules.
+England' - Ye Implementation Status Deviations from the Corporate Governance Best Practice Principles for Evaluation Item Yes No Summary TWSE/TPEx Listed Companies and Reasons Thereof 3.
+Assisted in arranging relevant meetings when independent directors had needs for individual meetings with the internal audit officer or CPAs to understand the Company's financial business in accordance with the Company's Corporate Governance Best Practice Principles.
+4. Assisted independent directors and general directors in drawing up annual training plans and arranging courses in accordance with the Company's industry characteristics and directors' learning and experience background.
+(II) Assisted the board of directors and shareholders with meeting procedures and compliance related to resolutions: 1.
+Reported on the Company's corporate governance operation status to the Board of Directors, independent directors, and the Audit Committee, and confirmed whether the Company's shareholders meeting and the Board of Directors met the relevant laws and the Company's Corporate Governance Best Practice Principles.
+2. Assisted and reminded directors of the laws and regulations to be followed when performing business on making formal board resolutions, and made suggestions when the Board of Directors was about to adopt illegal resolutions.
+3. Reviewed the release of material information of important resolutions of the Board of Directors after meetings, ensured the legality and correctness of the content of the material information, so as to ensure the correctness of transaction information provided to investors.
+(III) Maintained investor relations: Arranged exchanges and communication between directors and major shareholders, institutional investors, or general shareholders as necessary, so that investors could obtain sufficient information to evaluate and determine the reasonable capital market value of the Company, and the shareholders' rights and interests could be well protected.
+(IV) Drafted the agenda of a board meeting and notified the directors seven days in advance, convened the meeting and provided meeting materials, and reminded directors in advance of conflicts of interest, if any, and completed th (V) Conducted the pre-registration of the date of a shareholders' meeting in accordance with the law, prepared the meeting notice, meeting handbook, and minutes of proceedings within the statutory time limit, and handled changes in the registration of the Articles of Association or the director election rules.
 V. Does the Company establish a means of communication with its stakeholders (including but not limited to shareholders, employees, customers, and suppliers) and create a stakeholder section on the Company website to respond to stakeholders' questions about its corporate social responsibility?
 The Company has always attached importance to the communication of opinions from stakeholders, including shareholders, communities, government agencies, non-profit organizations, financial institutions, suppliers, customers, and employees, and respects their legitimate rights and interests.
 A special section for stakeholders has been set up on the Company's website, and relevant units have been set up to respond appropriately.
 The Company has always attached importance to communicating opinions with stakeholders, including employees, shareholders, customers, suppliers, and local communities, and respects their legitimate rights and interests.
 (I) In terms of shareholders: In addition to the annual shareholders' meeting, the Company's website has a special section for investors and shareholders to disclose relevant information and has a shareholder service consultation email with dedicated personnel for response.
 (II) In terms of employees: 1.
 The Company has set up employee relations functional units and a human resources unit in the organization Governance Best Practice Principles for TWSE/TPEx Listed Companies.